foxdonut/meiosis/docs/lessons/05-meiosis-with-mergerino.md

 <a name="introducing_mergerino"></a>
 ### [Introducing Mergerino](#introducing_mergerino)

 [Mergerino](https://github.com/fuzetsu/mergerino) is a brilliant utility that [Daniel Loomer](https://github.com/fuzetsu) wrote in less than 30 lines of code.
-We will use it to issue patches onto our `update` stream, and to produce the updated state from our accumulator function.
+We will use patches on our `update` stream that Mergerino can use to produce the updated state from our accumulator function.

 Let's say we have this initial state: